Static budget vs. flexible budget: How to choose the right approach for your team

 FAQs on static vs. flexible budgets

 But don’t forget structure.
-Many startups go flexible with growth costs like marketing, but keep rent and salaries on a static plan.
+Many startups go flexible with growth costs like marketing but keep fixed expenses like rent and salaries on a static plan.
 It’s a practical hybrid.

 2. How often should I update my budget?